DS-100/sp24/syllabus.md

 If you are feeling overwhelmed, visit our office hours and talk with us, or fill out the Extenuating Circumstances Form.
 We know college can be stressful and we want to help you succeed.

+{: .important }
-**Important Note**: We are committed to being a resource to you, but it is important to note that all members of the teaching staff for this course are [responsible employees](https://svsh.berkeley.edu/responsible-employee){:target="_blank"}, meaning that **we must disclose any incidents of sexual harassment or violence to campus authorities**.
+We are committed to being a resource to you, but it is important to note that all members of the teaching staff for this course are [responsible employees](https://svsh.berkeley.edu/responsible-employee){:target="_blank"}, meaning that **we must disclose any incidents of sexual harassment or violence to campus authorities**.
 If you would like to speak to a confidential advocate, please consider reaching out to the [Berkeley PATH to Care Center](https://care.berkeley.edu/){:target="_blank"}.

 Finally, the main goal of this course is that you should learn and have a fantastic experience doing so.
 Please keep that goal in mind throughout the semester.
 Welcome to Data 100!